DVT and Pulmonary Embolism

 - Clammy or discolored skin

 It is essential to seek immediate treatment if you develop symptoms of an embolism in your lungs.
 Severe symptoms require emergency medical care.
 The treatment for this condition is aimed to keep the clot from growing, removing the blockage, and preventing the formation of new blood clots.

 In some cases, the embolism is caused by a substance other than a blood clot.
 A pulmonary blockage can also result from the marrow of a broken bone, part of a tumor, or air bubbles.

 Preventing DVT and PE

-Preventing clots in the deep veins of your legs can help reduce your risk of a lung embolism.
-Prolonged travel, more than four hours by bus, car, train or plain, can double or quadruple your risk of developing DVT.
+Preventing clots in the deep veins of your legs can help reduce your risk of lung embolism.
+Prolonged travel, more than four hours by bus, car, train or plane, can double or quadruple your risk of developing DVT.
 The following suggestions may reduce your risk.

 - Take breaks to stand and walk at least every third hour

 - Move your legs frequently while confined to improve your circulation

 - Consult your physician about compression stockings before traveling